• Menu

 Even though the Rocky Mountains stretch across many states and into Canada, Colorado is famous for them.
 Check out these budget-friendly lodging options to get a refreshing experience and indulge in time in the mountains.

-The Salida Inn and Hostel – Salida
+The Salida Hostel – Salida

 The Salida Inn and Hostel, Salida, Colorado